GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Discussion

-The treatment of stellar contamination in both the light curves and the transmission spectra is a limitation of this work.
+The treatment of stellar contamination in both the light curves and the transmission spectra is a limitation of studies of exoplanet atmospheres.
 The data show strong evidence for stellar activity (see \autoref{fig:wlc}) that is evolving with time (e.g., different spot configurations, spectral slopes, and spectral baselines).
 The TLS effect is a recurring problem for recent M dwarf atmospheric studies \citep[e.g.,][]{Lim2023,Moran2023,May2023,Forunier2024} and the observations of TOI-5205b, along with other planets in our survey, are a benchmark data set to investigate further improvements for data analysis in the presence of stellar contamination.
 We attempted to correct for stellar activity by (i) deriving transmission spectra using a spot-crossing model and (ii) including a stellar contamination model in our atmospheric retrievals \citep[e.g.,][]{Rackham2018}.
-However, we made certain assumptions in our modeling that can be improved upon in future work, such as (i) relaxing the assumption that the contrast is fixed and accounting for rotational effects in the light curve model \citep[e.g.,][]{macula2012,starry2021,fleck2022} or (ii) attempting a multi-epoch transmission spectra retrieval with a fixed planetary atmosphere model and variable stellar contamination spectra unique to each observation.
+However, we made certain assumptions in our modeling that can be improved upon in future work, such as (i) accounting for rotational effects in the light curve model \citep[e.g.,][]{macula2012,starry2021,fleck2022} or (ii) attempting a multi-epoch transmission spectra retrieval with a fixed planetary atmosphere model and variable stellar contamination spectra unique to each observation.